DEFRA/software-development-standards/standards/docker_standards.md

 - containers should not be run using root user
 - containers should be scanned regularly for vulnerabilities
 - running containers should be regularly scanned for vulnerabilities
+- containers should be signed
+- containers should be built from apline images

 ### Parent images
-We should create Dockerfiles that are extended from a minimal Defra created parent images.
+For large microservice architectures it may be beneficial to create Dockerfiles that are extended from a minimal Defra created parent images.
 This will allow us to benefit from improved security and more efficient builds as we will not have to repeat steps that are common to all Dockerfiles.

 Different parent images should be created in line with each framework's best practice.
 Eg, Node.js, .Net Core, Ruby etc.